-The business has developed an end-to-end solution for the origination, development, and operation of its refuelling stations, and in parallel, has created a unique trading business where employees have gained critical know-how on trading biomethane, including the legislation and engineering necessary to meet all regulatory requirements.
-This expertise, due to its specialised nature, is dispersed through the growing workforce.
+The buess has developed an end-to-end solution for the origination, development, and operation of its refuelling stations, and in parallel, has created a unique trading business where employees have gained critical know-how on trading biomethane, including the legislation and engineering necessary to meet all regulatory requirements.
+This expertise, due to its spexcialized nature, is dispersed through the growing workforce.
+To ensure continuity, ReFuels is offering competitive compensation, career development opportunities, and a supportive work environment.